-An implementation of lazy assertions in Haskell has been proposed in [7].
-Our implementation4 uses similar ideas but is based on functional logic programming features.
+A possible implementation of lazy assertions in Haskell has been proposed in [8].
+Our implementation5 uses similar ideas but is based on functional logic programming features.
 Lazy assertions should only be checked when the application program demands and evaluates the arguments of the assertions.
-In order to avoid the evaluation of arguments by assertion checking, we wrap these arguments by a function wait that is evaluable only if the original argument has been evaluated by the application program.
-In [7] this is implemented via concurrent threads which synchronize on IORefs.
+In order to avoid the evaluation of arguments by assertion checking, we wrap these arguments with a function wait that is evaluable only if the original argument has been evaluated by the application program.
+In [8] this is implemented via concurrent threads which synchronize on IORefs.
 Since Curry subsumes the concept of concurrent logic programming, we use these features to implement the concurrent evaluation of lazy assertions.